 Russell Matthews (Chair)

 Tena Koutou, having 3 children, my association with the school began in 2005 and will continue through to 2017.
 I am a first time board member and I look forward to working hard within a committed board to ensure our pupils and staff are given every opportunity to succeed.

 I started my journey at Arahoe as a parent of a new entrant in 2010.
-That new entrant is now a successful 12 year old attending Blockhouse Bay intermediate.
-I have two other children who are both still currently attending Arahoe, I have been fortunate enough to be part of the team that has seen through some major changes at Arahoe including the building of our new ILE.
+I have two children now attending Blockhouse Bay Intermediate and one child currently attending Arahoe School.
+I have been fortunate enough to be part of the team that has seen through some major changes at Arahoe including the building of our new ILE.
 I look forward to continuing to being part of a team that brings success for all our students.

 I have lived in Green Bay with my wife Miranda for around 12 years.
 I have two boys at Arahoe aged 5 and 8.
 I really enjoy living in our community and being part of the Arahoe School family.
 I want to help maintain a strong school community feeling and focus at Arahoe.
 I want our children to have an engaging, enjoyable and safe school environment, and receive a strong start to their education.